Nuit du Hack - Secure File Reader

 Vulnerability

-The function check_size calls the stat function to get the size of the provided file.
-There are at least two possibilities to trick stat into believing that the file is small:
+the provided file.
+There are at least two possibilities to trick stat

-• use a fifo
+is called - use a fifo

 The latter is easier to setup and more reliable.
 I usually tend to work with fifo when I debug binaries because I find that this is easier to interact with binaries that way: